danns99/GDP-Arduino/README.md

 # GDP-Arduino
 This is a repository for all of the Arduino code for GDP Group 52 - Variable Stability Demonstrator

-## Control Model Testing
+## Control Model
-The `Control_Model_Testing` folder contains the code for implementing and testing the control model in C.
+The `Code_Modules/Control_flight_augmentation` folders contians the code for the control model.

 ### Source
 #### Code
-`source` contains all the C source code.
+`source` contains all the C++ source code.
 The source code is organised into the following subfolders:
 - `control`
   - PID controller
   - `control_loops`